TopBanana1/bpfdup/README.md

 # bpfdup
 A tool that creates Berkeley Packet Filters from capture files.
+Useful in conjunction with hcxdumptool's --bpf option.